Enabling meaningful engagement of marginalised groups in management of urban Nature Based Solutions

 When managing urban Nature Based Solutions (NBS), it is crucial to consider the needs of different user groups, but this is sometimes challenging, especially for marginalised groups who might be excluded from meaningful use and related decision-making processes.
 Hence, it is important to study and understand the interplay between NBS and their management and use.

-Our work will develop a strategic framework for capacity building and empowerment of both local government and civil society stakeholders to co-create NBS that enable the inclusion of marginalized groups in long-term management of public urban green spaces.
+In NATURO we develop a strategic framework for capacity building and empowerment – of both local government and civil society stakeholders – to co-create NBS that enable the inclusion of marginalized groups in long-term management of public urban green spaces.

-The NATURO framework will be used, evaluated and refined in real-life settings, in order to serve and strengthen both the social and ecological resilience of urban areas.
+The NATURO framework is being used, evaluated and refined in real-life settings, in order to serve and strengthen both the social and ecological resilience of urban areas.

-We will re-develop existing urban NBS in small-scale, local, codevelopment interventions – Micro Urban Living Labs (MULLs), which will be established in three European cities and implemented by local governments, followed and evaluated by researchers, social innovators and policymaking experts from three countries.
+We re-develop existing urban NBS in small-scale, local, codevelopment interventions – Micro Urban Living Labs (MULLs) in three European cities.
+The MULLs are implemented by local governments, followed and evaluated by researchers, social innovators and policymaking experts from the three countries.
 This will support replication and transferability, thus helping to mitigate inequality in access to NBS across Europe.

 Project partners